Dosage Form: tablet

-The efficacy of Mirtazapine Tablets as a treatment for major depressive disorder was established in 4 placebo-controlled, 6-week trials in adult outpatients meeting DSM-III criteria for major depressive disorder.
+The efficacy of Mirtazapine Tablets, USP as a treatment for major depressive disorder was established in four placebo-controlled, 6-week trials in adult outpatients meeting DSM-III criteria for major depressive disorder.
 Patients were titrated with mirtazapine from a dose range of 5 mg up to 35 mg/day.
-Overall, these studies demonstrated mirtazapine to be superior to placebo on at least 3 of the following 4 measures: 21-Item Hamilton Depression Rating Scale (HDRS) total score; HDRS Depressed Mood Item; CGI Severity score; and Montgomery and Asberg Depression Rating Scale (MADRS).
+Overall, these studies demonstrated mirtazapine to be superior to placebo on at least three of the following four measures: 21 -Item Hamilton Depression Rating Scale (HDRS) total score; HDRS Depressed Mood Item; CGI Severity score; and Montgomery and Asberg Depression Rating Scale (MADRS).
 Superiority of mirtazapine over placebo was also found for certain factors of the HDRS, including anxiety/somatization factor and sleep disturbance factor.
-The mean mirtazapine dose for patients who completed these 4 studies ranged from 21 to 32 mg/day.
+The mean mirtazapine dose for patients who completed these four studies ranged from 21 to 32 mg/day.
 A fifth study of similar design utilized a higher dose (up to 50 mg) per day and also showed effectiveness.

 Examination of age and gender subsets of the population did not reveal any differential responsiveness on the basis of these subgroupings.

-Mirtazapine Tablets are indicated for the treatment of major depressive disorder.
+Mirtazapine Tablets, USP are indicated for the treatment of major depressive disorder.

-The efficacy of mirtazapine in the treatment of major depressive disorder was established in 6-week controlled trials of outpatients whose diagnoses corresponded most closely to the Diagnostic and Statistical Manual of Mental Disorders-3rd edition (DSM-III) category of major depressive disorder (see CLINICAL PHARMACOLOGY).
+The efficacy of mirtazapine in the treatment of major depressive disorder was established in six week controlled trials of outpatients whose diagnoses corresponded most closely to the Diagnostic and Statistical Manual of Mental Disorders -3 rd edition (DSM-III) category of major depressive disorder (see CLINICAL PHARMACOLOGY).

 The effectiveness of mirtazapine in hospitalized depressed patients has not been adequately studied.

-The efficacy of mirtazapine in maintaining a response in patients with major depressive disorder for up to 40 weeks following 8 to 12 weeks of initial open-label treatment was demonstrated in a placebo-controlled trial.
-Nevertheless, the physician who elects to use mirtazapine for extended periods should periodically re-evaluate the long-term usefulness of the drug for the individual patient (see CLINICAL PHARMACOLOGY).
+The efficacy of mirtazapine, USP in maintaining a response in patients with major depressive disorder for up to 40 weeks following 8 to 12 weeks of initial open-label treatment was demonstrated in a placebo-controlled trial.
+Nevertheless, the physician who elects to use mirtazapine, USP for extended periods should periodically re-evaluate the long-term usefulness of the drug for the individual patient (see CLINICAL PHARMACOLOGY).

-Mirtazapine Tablets are contraindicated in patients with a known hypersensitivity to mirtazapine or to any of the excipients.
+Mirtazapine Tablets, USP are contraindicated in patients with a known hypersensitivity to mirtazapine or to any of the excipients.

 Monoamine Oxidase Inhibitors

-The use of monoamine oxidase inhibitors (MAOIs) intended to treat psychiatric disorders with Mirtazapine Tablets or within 14 days of stopping treatment with Mirtazapine Tablets are contraindicated because of an increased risk of serotonin syndrome.
-The use of Mirtazapine Tablets within 14 days of stopping an MAOI intended to treat psychiatric disorders is also contraindicated (see WARNINGS and DOSAGE AND ADMINISTRATION).
+The use of monoamine oxidase inhibitors (MAOIs) intended to treat psychiatric disorders with Mirtazapine Tablets, USP or within 14 days of stopping treatment with mirtazapine is contraindicated because of an increased risk of serotonin syndrome.
+The use of mirtazapine within 14 days of stopping an MAOI intended to treat psychiatric disorders is also contraindicated (see WARNINGS and DOSAGE AND ADMINISTRATION).

-Starting Mirtazapine Tablets in a patient who is being treated with MAOIs such as linezolid or intravenous methylene blue is also contraindicated because of an increased risk of serotonin syndrome (see WARNINGS and DOSAGE AND ADMINISTRATION).
+Starting mirtazapine in a patient who is being treated with MAOIs such as linezolid or intravenous methylene blue is also contraindicated because of an increased risk of serotonin syndrome (see WARNINGS and DOSAGE AND ADMINISTRATION).

 Clinical Worsening and Suicide Risk